GAMINGNOOBdev/baranium/README.md

 moment because of this feature being oriented towards integration of the language in other projects.

+## Examples
+Under `Compiler/test` there are test scripts that demonstrate the language.

 ## Building
 1. Open a command line at the root of the reporitory, create a `build` directory and change into that directory using
 ```bash